abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 <pre>
 - To find only directory, file, executable or link type, suffix path with /, //, /// or ////
 - To have better control by regular expression				-E or -re
 - To search in case sensitive			-cs.
-Defaults to insensitive (-ci)
+(Defaults to insensitive, -ci)
 - to filter by creation, acces or, modification pass time, use -c, -a, -m an easier use than find (the found number is rounded up to the given)
 	-a-7m last access is less than or equal to 7 minutes
 	-c7d last creation equals to 7 days